lawrips/marimo/readme.md

 ```
 npm --save install marimo should mocha
 ```
 2. Copy the above server code and save in a file (e.g. server.js).
-This file can also be found [here]:
+This file can also be found [here](https://github.com/lawrips/marimo/blob/master/samples/server.js):
 3. Create a sub directory, called “resources” and create a mocha test.
 For example:

 ```